feathers-plus/authentication-local-management/docs.md

 - shortTokenDigits: Short token is digits if true, else alphanumeric.
 Default is true.
 - delay: Duration for sign up email verification token in ms. Default is 5 days.
 - resetDelay: Duration for password reset token in ms. Default is 2 hours.
-- identifyUserProps: Prop names in `user` item which uniquely identify the user, e.g. `['username', 'email', 'cellphone']`.
+- userIdentityFields: Prop names in `user` item which uniquely identify the user, e.g. `['username', 'email', 'cellphone']`.
 The default is `['email']`.
 The prop values must be strings.